-The design of the proposed site does not create a situation of non-compliance with any LUA zoning by-law for any other use, building, or structure on the host and adjacent properties.
+The design of the proposed site causes a situation of non-compliance with one or more LUA zoning by-laws for the current uses, buildings, or structures on the host property.

 The design of the proposed site causes a situation of non-compliance with one or more LUA zoning by-laws for the current uses, buildings, or structures on the host property.

 The design of the proposed site causes a situation of non-compliance with one or more LUA zoning by-laws for the current and or future uses, buildings, or structures on an adjacent property.